 - All Leaders are provided with accommodation on a half-board basis or a weekly food allowance and an area lift pass.

 - Leaders are also covered by the Ski Club's highest level of insurance.

-- Leaders are provided with a fixed travel allowance that depends on the length of time spent leading and whether it is in Europe or North America.
+- Leaders are provided with a travel contribution that depends on the length of time spent leading and whether it is in Europe or North America.